murtazapatel89100/campus-connect/docs/data-and-privacy/DATA_PRIVACY_COMPLIANCE.md

 - Universities are **not allowed to store sensitive biometric information**, including facial scans, fingerprints, or iris data.
 - Collection or storage of **Aadhaar data** for academic or attendance purposes is **strictly prohibited** unless explicitly mandated and authorized by law.
+- **Relevant Law:** The **Aadhaar (Targeted Delivery of Financial and Other Subsidies, Benefits and Services) Act, 2016**, and associated **Privacy Guidelines under UGC regulations**, restrict the collection and storage of biometric information in educational institutions.
 - Violating these rules may result in **legal penalties**, institutional sanctions, and privacy breaches.

 ---